duglin/helloworld/README.md

 [IBM Cloud Kubernetes Service](https://cloud.ibm.com).
 You can pretty easily convert it to work on other platforms.
 The main reasons behind this
 are:
-- for me to learn more about Knative
+- showcase the basic os Knative so you can jump-start your usage of it
+- showcase some of the newer features of Knative, meaning this demo will grow over time as new features are added to Knative
 - to share my experiences during this exercise
-- highlight some areas where I think Knative can be improved and I'll be opening up issues for these things
+- highlight some areas where I think Knative can be improved

-When you run some of the scripts, it will show the commands in bold and the output of the commands in normal text.
+If you want use the `demo` script, it will show the commands in bold and the output of the commands in normal text.
 When it pauses, just press the spacebar to move to the next step.
 If the slow typing is annoying, press `f` when it pauses and it'll stop that.